youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/player.md

 cannot be assumed to live past the call into SbPlayerWriteSamples(), so it must be copied if its content will be used after SbPlayerWriteSamples() returns.
 `number_of_sample_infos`: Specify the number of samples contained inside `sample_infos`.
-It has to be at least one, and less than the return value of SbPlayerGetMaximumNumberOfSamplesPerWrite().
+It has to be at least one, and at most the return value of SbPlayerGetMaximumNumberOfSamplesPerWrite().

 #### Declaration